vnskln/ai-book-guide/README.md

 ## Project Status

-This project is currently in development.
-The initial MVP is being built with a focus on core recommendation features.
+This project is currently in active development.
+The core user authentication, book management, and recommendation features have been implemented.
+The application includes:

+- User registration and login
+- User preferences management
+- Book management (add, rate, view)
+- Book recommendation system
+- Personalized reading lists (read, to-read, rejected)

+We are using Supabase for authentication and database management with a fully typed interface.

 ## License